What to see in Altea

 Plans in Altea

-What to see in Altea Old Town
+What to see in Altea Pueblo

 I propose a tour of the most beautiful corners of the town of Altea, from the seashore to the best viewpoints.
 Choose your favorites or try to visit them all!